ziyw/ziyw.github.io/_posts/2024-12-05-vscode-cpp-debug-setup.md

 Here is how to generate them:

-## Simplest sinario: run a single cpp file.
+## Simplest: run a single cpp file.
 - Generate `c_cpp_properties.json` file.
   IntelliSense is required for this step to generate the file.
   To generate the file: